 - Other duties as required.

-- Passion for SAL’s mission, values, and programs including a love of books and reading
+- A passion for SAL’s mission, values, and programs including a love of books and reading

-- Commitment to racial equity and social justice
+- A commitment to racial equity and social justice

 - Experience with long-term financial planning, budgeting, and resource management to support organizational and programmatic growth

-- Warm, authentic tone; excellent written and verbal communication skills
+- A warm, authentic tone; excellent written and verbal communication skills

 - Outstanding organizational and time management skills; ability to prioritize multiple deadlines and tasks; excellent attention to detail